 After 1840 the slackening of popular interest in topographical painting prompted Gaertner, now less heavily employed by the court, to adjust his work to the taste of a middle-class clientele.
 Practicing a looser, more painterly manner, he sought to enliven his architectural views with romantic suggestions of late afternoon or sunset and cultivated effects of atmospheric color, perhaps in an effort to counter the competition of photography.
 During the 1840s and 1850s he traveled constantly in search of motifs, extending his rambles from his base in Berlin to the provinces of West and East Prussia, to Bohemia, and to Austria.
 After 1860 the number and quality of his paintings declined.
 He died in Berlin in 1877.
-[This is the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is the artist's biography published in the NGA Systematic Catalogue]

 Schmidt, Paul Ferdinand.
 Biedermeier-Malerei.
 Munich, 1923: 47.